Kiessen/simple-flash-operator/README.md

-# Building and Deploying a Web App using Flask
+Building and Deploying a Web App using Flask with sum, subtract & multiply function
-This is the repository for Building and web deploying applications using Flask.